open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 Messaging attributes are organized into the following namespaces:

-- `messaging.message`: Contains [per-message attributes](#per-message-attributes) that describe individual messages.
-Those attributes are relevant only for spans or links that represent a single message.
+- `messaging.message`: Contains attributes that describe individual messages.
+See [per-message-attributes-on-batch-operations](#per-message-attributes-on-batch-operations) for more details.
 - `messaging.destination`: Contains attributes that describe the logical entity messages are published to.
 See [Destinations](#destinations) for more details.
 - `messaging.destination_publish`: Contains attributes that describe the logical entity messages were originally published to.
 See [Destinations](#destinations) for more details.
 - `messaging.batch`: Contains attributes that describe batch operations.